Analog amplitude, frequency and phase modulation and demodulation with spectrum analysis

 Modulation Index (Δφ) in Phase Modulation

-In Phase Modulation (PM), the modulation index, denoted as Δφ (or sometimes mp), represents the maximum phase shift of the carrier wave in response to the modulating signal.
+In PM, the modulation index, denoted Δφ (or sometimes mp), represents the maximum phase deviation of the carrier wave in response to the modulating signal.

 Δφ = Kp Am